-8. Business Segment Information
+10. Business Segment Information

-During the three months ended June 30, 2011, and partially driven by the sale of substantially all of the assets of our Vehicle Sensors segment (see Note 9 below), we reevaluated and reorganized our operating segments.
-As a result, through June 30, 2011, we now operate in three reportable segments: Roadway Sensors, Vehicle Sensors and Transportation Systems.
+As a result of the sale of substantially all of the assets of our Vehicle Sensors segment (see Note 3), along with a reevaluation and reorganization of our operating segments in the first quarter of our fiscal year ending March 31, 2012, we now operate in two reportable segments: Roadway Sensors and Transportation Systems.
 The Roadway Sensors segment includes our Vantage and VersiCam vehicle detection systems for traffic intersection control, incident detection and certain highway traffic data collection applications.
 This segment also includes our Pico compact video detection system, which is a vehicle detection system designed primarily to respond to international video detection needs.
-The Vehicle Sensors segment includes our lane departure warning products and is comprised of all of our activities related to vehicle safety; however, as a result of the sale of substantially all of the assets of this segment in July 2011, we will no longer operate in the Vehicle Sensors segment.
 The Transportation Systems segment includes transportation engineering and consulting services and the development of transportation management and traveler information systems for the ITS industry.
-This segment is also comprised of the operations of MET, which specializes in 511 advanced traveler information systems by offering a unique range of customer-specific environmental and operational forecasting products and services, and offers Maintenance Decision Support System management tools that allow users to create solutions to meet roadway maintenance decision needs.
+This segment is also comprised of the operations of MET, which specializes in 511 advanced traveler information systems and offers a unique range of customer-specific environmental and operational forecasting products and services, and offers Maintenance Decision Support System management tools that allow users to create solutions to meet roadway maintenance decision needs.

 The accounting policies of our reportable segments are the same as those described in the summary of significant accounting policies (Note 1).
 Certain corporate expenses, including interest and amortization of intangible assets, are not allocated to the segments.
+Unallocated corporate expenses in the current fiscal year also include costs related to the sale of our Vehicle Sensors segment and certain other corporate initiatives, as well as costs related to our recently announced iPerform information management solution.
 The reportable segments are each managed separately because they manufacture and distribute distinct products or provide services with different processes.
-All segment revenues are derived from external customers.
+All reported segment revenues are derived from external customers.

-The following table sets forth selected unaudited consolidated financial information for our reportable segments for the three months ended June 30, 2011 and 2010:
+The following table sets forth selected unaudited consolidated financial information for our reportable segments for the three and six months ended September 30, 2011 and 2010: